If you are a new student to LLCC, visit our Earning a Credit Degree or Certificate page first to learn more about these general steps to enrollment.

-This checklist does not guarantee admission into the Respiratory Care program.
-It is to be used for guiding purposes only and to assist the student in determining if ready to apply to the program.
+This checklist does not guarantee admission into the respiratory care program.
+It is to be used for guiding purposes only and to assist the student in determining readiness to apply to the program.

 It is the student’s responsibility to notify LLCC Admission/Records/Registration when requirements have been met.